Open-Attestation/open-attestation/README.md

 ### Guards

-1. `isDocument` - Checks if the document is a valid OpenAttestation v4 document
+1. `isOpenAttestationDocument` - Checks if the document is a valid OpenAttestation v4 document
 2. `isWrappedDocument` - Checks if the document is a valid OpenAttestation v4 wrapped document
 3. `isSignedWrappedDocument` - Checks if the document is a valid OpenAttestation v4 signed wrapped document